Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Galactic phylogenetics

 We constructed phylogenetic trees using the target SSPs from the inner and outer rings, whose chemical enrichment histories were discussed in the previous section.
-A full detailed discussion on the basis of galactic phylogenetics is given by \citet{jofre2017} and \citet{debrito2024}.
+A detailed discussion on the basis of galactic phylogenetics is given by \citet{jofre2017} and \citet{debrito2024}.

 Here, we briefly comment on the main concepts adapted to astrophysics.
 As mentioned in the Introduction, the structure of a phylogenetic tree is defined by its branching pattern, which reflects relationships among the stellar populations.
-In biological contexts, tips correspond to present-day species, and internal nodes represent their most recent common ancestors.
-In our case, the tips represent present-day stellar populations with specific chemical abundances and ages—serving as fossil records of now-extinct phases of the interstellar medium (ISM).
+In biological contexts, tips are the terminal nodes of the tree and correspond to the observed present-day species used to construct it.
+Internal nodes represent their most recent common ancestors.
+In our case, these tips correspond to present-day stellar populations characterised by their chemical abundances and ages.
+Although observed today, these populations retain the chemical properties of the ISM at their formation time.
+In this sense, all tips can be interpreted as fossil records of past ISM conditions.

 Distance matrices provide a quantitative measure of dissimilarity between stars based on observed traits.
-In our case, these traits are the chemical abundance ratios of the stellar populations, expressed in the standard logarithmic notation [X/H] (see Sec. \ref{sec:history}).
-Chemical elements is a suitable phylogenetic trait because they are inherited and altered across successive generations through astration and ISM enrichment (“descent with modification”), which enables a direct connection to phylogenetic reasoning \citep{jofre2017}.
+In our case, these traits are the chemical abundance ratios of the stellar populations, expressed in the standard logarithmic notation [X/H] (see Sect.~\ref{sec:history}).
+Chemical elements are suitable phylogenetic traits because they are inherited and altered across successive generations through astration and ISM enrichment (`descent with modification'), which enables a direct connection to phylogenetic reasoning \citep{jofre2017}.
 We therefore construct a chemical distance matrix by computing the chemical distance\footnote{We use Euclidean distances in [X/H] space following previous works (see \citealt{debrito2024}).} between each particle and all others in the selected sample.
 Based on this matrix, we estimate phylogenetic trees using the neighbour-joining (NJ) algorithm \citep[e.g.][]{gascuel2006}.
 NJ is a distance-based method, hence, its branch lengths are estimated directly from the input distance matrix and thus inherit its units; consequently, branch lengths in our trees are expressed in dex units, and the chemical distance between any two leaves is obtained by summing the branch lengths along the path connecting them \citep[see the detailed discussion in][]{jofre2017}.